Interpretable Sparse Proximate Factors for Large Dimensions: Introduction

-We develop the statistical arguments that explain why the sparse proximate factors can be used as substitutes for the non-sparse PCA factors.
-The conventional derivations used in large-dimensional factor modeling to prove consistency of estimated factors do not apply to our proximate factors.
-It turns out that the proximate factors are in general a biased estimate of the true population factors.
-We can control this bias with Extreme Value Theory (EVT) and show how to construct the proximate factors such that this bias becomes negligible.
+We develop the statistical arguments that explain why the sparse proximate factors can be used as substitutes for the non-sparse PCA factors in general approximate factor models.
+The conventional derivations used in large-dimensional factor modeling to prove consistency do not apply to our proximate factors.
+The conventional non-sparse PCA factors are a weighted average over a large number of cross-sectional units which diversifies away the idiosyncratic noise.
+In contrast, proximate factors are weighted averages over only a finite and small number of cross-sectional units, which in general do not average out the noise and lead to biased estimates of the population factors.
+However, we show that, by selecting the most informative units as weights, this bias can become negligible.
 The closeness between proximate factors and true factors is measured by the generalized correlation.\footnote{Generalized correlation (also called canonical correlation) measures how close two vector spaces are.
-It has been studied by \cite{anderson1958introduction} and applied in large-dimensional factor models \citep{bai2006confidence,pelger2018,andreou2017industrial,pelger2018state}.} We provide an asymptotic probabilistic lower bound for the generalized correlation based on EVT.\footnote{In simulations, we verify that the lower bound has good finite sample properties.} The lower bound is easy to calculate and depends on the tail distribution of population factor weights and the number of nonzero elements in the sparse factor weights.
-The lower bound provides guidance on constructing the proximate factors that are guaranteed to have a high correlation with the true factors.
+It has been studied by \cite{anderson1958introduction} and applied in large-dimensional factor models \citep{bai2006confidence,pelger2018,pelger2018state,andreou2019inference}.} We provide an asymptotic probabilistic lower bound for the generalized correlation.\footnote{In simulations, we verify that the lower bound has good finite sample properties.} This lower bound is easy to calculate and depends on the number of nonzero elements in the sparse factor weights and on the tail distribution of population factor weights which we can characterize with Extreme Value Theory (EVT).
+This lower bound provides guidance on constructing the proximate factors that are guaranteed to have a high correlation with the true factors.
+One insight of this bound is that in the case of heteroskedastic errors the most informative factor weights are the units with the largest loadings relative to the unit-specific noise variance.
 Moreover, when factor weights have unbounded support, we show that proximate factors asymptotically span the same space as latent factors.
-Importantly, the estimated loadings of the proxy factors converge to the true population loadings up to the usual rotation.
-This surprising result is due to the two stage procedure for estimating the loadings that averages out the idiosyncratic noise.
-Hence, regressions based on the more interpretable proxy factors will asymptotically yield the same results as using the harder to interpret PCA factors.
+Importantly, the estimated loadings of the proximate factors converge to the true population loadings up to the usual rotation.
+This surprising result is due to the two-stage procedure for estimating the loadings that averages out the idiosyncratic noise in the time dimension.
+Hence, regressions based on the more interpretable proximate factors will asymptotically yield the same results as using the harder to interpret PCA factors.